rauljordan/distributed.js/README.md

 # Node Genbrain

 A node.js library for building reactive algorithm networks.
 A new design pattern.
 [![browser support](http://ci.testling.com/rauljordan/zeta.js.png)](http://ci.testling.com/rauljordan/zeta.js)

 [![Build Status](https://travis-ci.org/rauljordan/zeta.js.svg?branch=master)](https://travis-ci.org/rauljordan/zeta.js)

 ![Imgur](http://i.imgur.com/zMPjMW7.jpg)

 ## The Case for a New Pattern

+> Imagine a system that lives and breathes out of algorithms and
+> data-structures reactively...a system whose components seem to link to each other
+> seamlessly and change magically in real-time but at the same time all being part
+> of the same whole...a truly reactive network of algorithms...a brain

 Many large and often distributed systems rely on many components that can easily become nested or a large amount of complex remote protocols between them, and are considerably harder to manage once streams of real time information come into play.
 Eventually, nested systems would require a lot of refactoring or even decoupling old modules that are not working as expected on a real-time basis. **Why can't we have a reactive design pattern that does all of this at once?** This is the basis of genbrain solves this issue by sticking to these two core ideas that **encapsulate** reactivity:
   - A completely reactive and distributed framework of algorithms/data-structures